gorango/glyphs/docs/content/docs/web/getting-started.md

 position: 71
 ---

-This project currently supports several ways of integrating icons from Figma:
+This project currently supports several ways of integrating icons from Figma.
+The assets from Figma get exported and packaged into several distributions:

 - Using the [raw SVG](#raw-files) files
 - Using the universal [web component](#web-component)